 8 Tips on Virtual Presentation (from a videographer)

 If you’re among the many organizations who are transforming your live events to virtual, you understand the importance of identifying opportunities to maintain a smooth, dynamic, emotional, and impactful user experience for your attendees and partners.
-In order to ease the transition, the 360 Live Media creative team has created a series of posts laying out advice and best practices for how to design the best visual experience for your virtual conference.
+In order to ease the transition, the 360 Live Media creative team has created a series of posts laying out advice and best practices for virtual event speakers to deliver the best experience for your virtual conference.

 The background should be less illuminated than the subject